 Another type of technical assistance would be to reduce investment costs - improving state capabilities.
-These interventions are common in development and can be represented in the model as shifts in the functions $F(\cdot)$ and $L(\cdot)$.
+These interventions are common in development and can be represented in the model as shifts in the functions $\mathcal{F}(\cdot)$ and $\mathcal{L}(\cdot)$.
 In this case, we have:

-Proposition 12 Technical assistance that reduces the cost of investing in state capacity: $F(\cdot)$ and $L(\cdot)$ increases welfare and investment in state capacity.
-It will tend to increase the possibility of political violence all else equal.
+Proposition 12 Technical assistance that reduces the cost of investing in state capacity, i.e. reduces $\mathcal{F}(\cdot)$ and $\mathcal{L}(\cdot)$, increases welfare and investment in state capacity.
+This tends to increase the likelihood of political violence, all else equal.

-The result on state capacity follows from the Euler equations (4) and (5).
+The result on state capacity follows from the Euler equations (5) and (6).
 Our framework makes sense of these type of interventions.
 Examples include giving advice on tax collection, or the creation of specialized courts to expedite the resolution of business disputes.
 It could even mean advice about fundamental changes in the nature of the legal code.
 The (perhaps surprising) effect on political violence comes from the fact that Z goes up when state-capacity investments increase which, all else equal, may lead to an increase in political violence